Key takeaways

 Is Zepbound covered by Medicaid?

 Medicaid coverage for Zepbound, as well as other drugs, can vary by state.
-Visit the Medicaid site for your state to check if your Medicaid plan offers coverage for Zepbound.
+Visit the Medicaid site for your state and review the Medicaid Preferred Drug List (PDL) to check if your Medicaid plan offers coverage for Zepbound.
 If it doesn’t, your healthcare provider can submit an appeal on your behalf.

 Is Zepbound covered by VA Benefits or TRICARE?